georgejacobt/Node-CLI-Inventory/README.md

 # bamazon
-A Node My SQL App
+A CLI Node My SQL App
 ## Features - Customer View
 * Customer abililty to view product by department in a tabular representation
 * Customer ability to purchase product via product id